Dash Core Components

 Store

-The store component can be used to keep data in the visitor’s browser.
+The store component can be used to keep data in the visitor's browser.
+The data is scoped to the user accessing the page.

 Three types of storage (storage_type prop):